Tag: tugela river

 Before we learnt to drink beer on the banks of the mighty Tugela, we drank oros and water while observing our elders drinking beer on those same rocks on the same bend in the river that gives the farm its name.
 Here’s an 8mm ‘cine’ movie taken back in the early 1960’s – before we followed suit in the seventies.

-These were the days when Thankful and Grateful – as that incorrigible axis of evil or mirth Sheila-Bess-Georgie-Lettuce called Frank and Gretel Reitz – would have large soirees on the farm with the Swanies, the Kemps and others gathering ‘in their numbers.’
+These were the days when Thankful and Grateful – as that incorrigible axis of mirth Sheila-Bess-Georgie-Lettuce called Frank and Gretel Reitz – would have large soirees on the farm with the Swanies, the Kemps and others gathering ‘in their numbers.’

 In the movie Gretel, Joyce, Mary and Isabel walk along that stunning driveway lined with (amIright here?)
 Grecian (Roman?) columns to the old double-rondawel thatched homestead.
 Then the drinking party moves down to the river where Gee and Kai pilot the motorboat and Barbara and Bess paddle in the shallows.
 Check out Doc Reitz’s old Chev OHS 71.